 Program

-Learn the ins and out of shawl shaping and cable design while making the cozy Calibre Shawl.
-All yarn for this project is included; please bring 24″ and 32″ size 6 circular needles.
+Learn the ins and out of cable design while making the cozy Glacier Cowl.
+All yarn for this project is included; please bring 24″ size 6 circular needles.

 Itinerary